 Sixteen years later, the issue was once again before the Court.
 In Roper v.
 Simmons, Christopher Simmons was 17 when he was sentenced to death for kidnapping a woman and throwing her off a bridge into the river below after tying her up and wrapping her head in a towel and duct tape.
 However, since Stanford’s case in 1989, studies showed that the majority of Americans opposed the death penalty for minors.
 Taking this into consideration as well as scientific evidence regarding the development of the adolescent brain, the Court ruled in 2005 for Simmons and prohibited imposition of the death penalty for all defendants convicted of a crime before age 18.

-The Court said in Roper, “The character of a juvenile is not as well formed as that of an adult.”
+In the Roper case, the Court said “The character of a juvenile is not as well formed as that of an adult.”
 Therefore, the Court reasoned, juveniles aren’t trusted with the privileges and responsibilities of an adult, and their crimes aren’t as morally unacceptable as those of adults.

 Even the death penalty, as it applies to adults in America, is undergoing some reconsideration.
 In May, 2016, two Supreme Court justices (Stephen Breyer and Ruth Bader Ginsburg) expressed their desire to take up the issue of the constitutionality of the death penalty.

 Juveniles and Life Without the Possibility of Parole

 This reasoning was extended five years later to juveniles sentenced to life in prison without the possibility of parole in non-homicide cases.
 Terrance Graham was sentenced to life without parole when he was seventeen years old in Florida.
 He had several robberies on his record.
 In 2010, the Court ruled that such a punishment violated the Eighth Amendment’s protection against cruel and unusual punishments.
 Some hope for rehabilitation should be available to youthful offenders.